NSW Year 3 English

 Science guides to help you get ahead

-The beginner’s guide to ATAR & Scaling is an in-depth tutorial on how an ATAR is determined.
-This guide covers the process for determining your HSC marks to an ATAR as well as strategies you can implement to take advantage of the scaling of different subjects.
+The beginner’s guide to ATAR & Scaling is an in-depth tutorial on how an ATAR is calculated.
+This guide covers the process for converting your HSC marks into an ATAR as well as strategies you can implement to take advantage of the scaling of different subjects.

 A list of the common terms that we use in this guide is provided below: